joaomatossilva/joaomatossilva.github.io/README.md

 Jekyll is rad!
 It’s a simple, blog aware, static site generator built in Ruby.
 It takes a template directory, runs it through Textile or Markdown and Liquid converters, and spits out a complete, static website.
 Boom!

+If you are interested in getting started [this](http://web-design-weekly.com/2013/03/04/going-static-with-jekyll-deploying-via-github-for-free/) should help you out.

 This repository is based off [Jekyll Base](https://github.com/danielmcgraw/Jekyll-Base) by Daniel McGraw Jekyll Base.

 ### Structure ###